 The golden age of indexing

 Index-fund investing has been all the rage in recent years.
-According to Morningstar, while there is still more money in actively managed funds than passively managed funds ($9.3 trillion vs. $5.3 trillion, as of the end of 2016), the tide is shifting rapidly.
+According to Morningstar, while there is still more money in actively managed mutual funds than passively managed funds ($9.3 trillion vs. $5.3 trillion, as of the end of 2016), the tide is shifting rapidly.
 In 2016 alone, total actively managed fund assets declined by $285.2 billion, while passive fund assets increased by $428.7 billion.
 That trend has been in motion for several years now.

 The dramatic shift to index funds has been fueled by a pair of powerful forces.
 The first is the recent performance of passive index funds relative to actively managed investments.
 Active management, taken as a whole and after accounting for its typically higher fees, has failed to beat its benchmarks in most cases.
 This performance shortfall has been especially vivid during the current bull market, which now extends back the better part of a decade.
 As a result, it’s been easy for investors to become convinced that passive investing is the “simple” way to succeed.